Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_Data.md

 ## Description

-Remove NCN data to System Layout Service (SLS), Hardware Management Services (HMS) and Boot Script Service (BSS) as needed to remove an NCN.
+Remove NCN data to System Layout Service (SLS), Boot Script Service (BSS) and Hardware State Manager (HSM) as needed to remove an NCN.

 ## Procedure